 If you live interstate:

-There are direct flights and coach services to Melbourne from all capital cities in Australia.
+There are direct flights and coach services to Sydney from all capital cities in Australia.

 Thank you to the Community Broadcasting Foundation for supporting the 2016 Radioactive Youth Media Conference.